huntergregory/Slogo_Turtles/doc/API_SLOGO.md

 ### OVERALL PICTURE
 - Front end
      - update method to get data from backend each step
-     - terminal for commands
+     - terminal for parser_private.commands
      - window displaying turtle (same window as terminal)
-     - send input string to parser
+     - send input string to parser_public
      - display error boxes when prompted
      - option to display command history in separate window
      - get command history from backend to display if needed
-     - make new command (that is a combination of established commands)
+     - make new command (that is a combination of established parser_private.commands)

 - Parser/Backend
      - takes in strings, does internal stuff
-     - throw errors for invalid commands, etc.
+     - throw errors for invalid parser_private.commands, etc.
      - keeps track of old state
      - keep command history as Strings
      - current state of turtle (direction, position, etc.)
-     - keep list of commands (commands should be abstract)
+     - keep list of parser_private.commands (parser_private.commands should be abstract)
      - command properties for each language
      - extension
-         - add new commands
+         - add new parser_private.commands

 - Turtle
     - pic